FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 ## Getting Our Version of ARM Trusted Firmware-A (TF-A)

-Get our own version of TF-A, which includes FSP.
+Get our own version of TF-A (this repo), which includes FSP.

 ```
 $ git clone https://github.com/steveyko/arm-trusted-firmware.git